juliafmorgado/julia/content/english/posts/2023-09-28_contribute-to-cncf-oss-projects-without-coding.md

 ## Steps to contribute

-1. **Read the [How to Contribute](https://glossary.cncf.io/contribute/) page on the Cloud Native Glossary website.**
+### **Read the documentation**
+Read the [How to Contribute](https://glossary.cncf.io/contribute/) page on the Cloud Native Glossary website.
 This page provides information on how to localize the glossary, including the localization guide, style guide, and best practices.

 ![](https://blog-imgs-23.s3.amazonaws.com/how-to-contribute-webpage.png)

-2. **Join the [CNCF Slack workspace](https://cloud-native.slack.com/) and join the [#glossary-localizations](https://app.slack.com/client/T08PSQ7BQ/C02N2RGFXDF) and #glossary-localization-[your language name] channels.**
+### **Join the community**
+Join the [CNCF Slack workspace](https://cloud-native.slack.com/) and join the [#glossary-localizations](https://app.slack.com/client/T08PSQ7BQ/C02N2RGFXDF) and #glossary-localization-[your language name] channels.
 These channels are where you can connect with other members of the Cloud Native Glossary localization team and get help with any questions you have.
 If the CNCF Glossary project does not have a localization team for your language yet, read [this](https://github.com/cncf/glossary/blob/main/LOCALIZATION.md#initiating-a-new-localization-team).

 ![](https://blog-imgs-23.s3.amazonaws.com/cncf-glossary-slack.png)

-3. **Look for open issues that haven't been assigned.**
+### **Look for open issues that haven't been assigned**
-You can find open issues by searching the Cloud Native Glossary GitHub [repository](https://github.com/cncf/glossary/issues?q=is%3Aissue+is%3Aopen+label%3Alang%2Fpt+no%3Aassignee+), and filtering them with labels "is:issue is:open label:lang/pt no:assignee".
+You can find open issues by searching the Cloud Native Glossary GitHub [repository](https://github.com/cncf/glossary/issues?q=is%3Aissue+is%3Aopen+label%3Alang%2Fpt+no%3Aassignee+), and filtering them with labels `"is:issue is:open label:lang/pt no:assignee"`.

 ![](https://blog-imgs-23.s3.amazonaws.com/cncf-glossary-issues.png)

 > **Note:** In this example, "pt" is for Portuguese but you can change the label to your language.
-For example, Hindi would be `label:lang/hi`, French would be `label:lang/fr`.
+For example, Hindi would be `label:lang/hi`, and French would be `label:lang/fr`.

-4. **If you don't find any open issues**
+### **If you don't find any open issues**
 In case there are no open issues, check the Slack channel dedicated to your language for pinned documents that show the terms/pages that still need to be translated.
 Also consider sending a friendly and polite message in the Slack channel to introduce yourself, express your interest in contributing to the project, and inquire if there is an available list or tracking system for translation tasks.

-5. **Once you have found an issue, drop a comment saying you would like to take that issue/work on that.**
+### **If you found an issue**
+Once you have found an issue, drop a comment saying you would like to take that issue/work on that.
 A member of the Cloud Native Glossary localization team will review your request and approve it.
-Wait to be accepted because sometimes there is already someone working on that and you'll have done work for nothing.
+Wait to be accepted because sometimes there is already someone working on it and you'll have done work for nothing.

 ![](https://blog-imgs-23.s3.amazonaws.com/cncf-issue-1209.png)

-6. **Fork the Cloud Native Glossary GitHub repository.**
+### **Fork the Cloud Native Glossary GitHub repository**
 This will create a copy of the repository on your own GitHub account.

 ![](https://blog-imgs-23.s3.amazonaws.com/cncf-glossary-fork-repo.png)

-7. **Clone the forked repository.**
+### **Clone the forked repository**
 Use the `git clone` command to clone the forked repository to the IDE in your local machine or any IDE that you are using.
-I've been using [AWS Cloud9](https://aws.amazon.com/cloud9/) lately and really like it.
+I've been using [AWS Cloud9](https://aws.amazon.com/cloud9/) lately and really liking it.

 ![](https://blog-imgs-23.s3.amazonaws.com/cncf-glossary-git-clone.png)

-8. **Create a working branch from the development branch of your language.**
+### **Create a working branch**
 For example, if you are translating to Portuguese, you would create a branch from the `dev-pt` branch.
 If you're not familiar with the Git and GitHub workflow you can skip this step.

-9. **Create a new .md file.**
+### **Create a new .md file**
 Inside the folder of your language, create a new file for the term and name it with the name in English (don't forget the .md at the end).

 ![](https://blog-imgs-23.s3.amazonaws.com/cncf-glossary-new-term.png)

-10. **Translate the term.**
+### **Translate the term**
 Be sure to follow the localization guide and style guide when translating the terms.
 Check the terms that have already been translated to use the same words.
-Don't forget to translate the title, category and tags.
+Don't forget to translate the title, category, and tags.
 Once you make sure to review it carefully.
 Project reviewers and maintainers have busy schedules, and it can be burdensome for them to request minor corrections like a missing comma or an accent mark.

 > **Important:**
 If your term includes hyperlinks to other terms and those terms have already been translated, ensure you modify the hyperlink to direct to the translated term.
 For instance, if you're translating a term into Portuguese, update the hyperlink from https://glossary.cncf.io/abstraction/ to https://glossary.cncf.io/pt-br/abstraction/.
 This helps maintain a seamless experience for users accessing the glossary in their preferred language.

 ![](https://blog-imgs-23.s3.amazonaws.com/cncf-glossary-translated.png)

-11. **Commit your changes and push them to your forked repository.**
+### **Commit your changes and push them to your forked repository**
 First, write on your terminal: `git add [path_to_your_file]` or if you just changed that file you can do `git add .` Then write: `git commit -m 'new translation for [term]'` And finally: `git push`